CatalaLang/catala/tests/README.md

 2. Write your test, and pick a toplevel scope `A` to run.
 3. Add the following section to your file:
       ~~~markdown
-      ```catala-test {id="A.Interpret"}
+      ```catala-test-inline
       catala Interpret -s A
       ```
       ~~~
-4. Run `CLERK_OPTS=--reset make tests/foo/{good,bad}/bar.catala_<language>`
+4. Run `make tests/foo/{good,bad}/bar.catala_<language> CLERK_OPTS=--reset`
    from the root of the Catala repository.
-This will record the content of the output of your test into the target file.
+This will update the test with the actual output of the catala command.
-5. Check that the expected output is present in `tests/foo/{good,bad}/output/bar.catala_<language>.A.Interpret`
-6. Don't forget to `git add` both the test file and the output file.
+5. Don't forget to `git add` the test file.

 ## Workflow for fixing regressions

-1. Run `make test_suite` from the root of the Catala repository, if a test fails you should see something like `[ERROR] Test failed: foo/{good,bad}/output/bar.catala_<language>.A.Interpret]`.
+1. Run `make test_suite` from the root of the Catala repository, if a test fails you should see something like
+   `FAILED: foo/{good,bad}/bar.catala_<language>.out]` followed by the diff between the expected output and the current output of the command.
-2. Compare the computed and expected output with `make tests/foo/{good,bad}/bar.catala_<language>` from the root of the Catala repository.
-Debug the compiler and the test and repeat.
+2. Debug the compiler and the test and repeat.
+Run `make tests/foo/{good,bad}/bar.catala_<language>` to check the test again.
-3. When you're finished debugging, if you are positive that a change in the test output is legitimate, record the new outputs with `CLERK_OPTS=--reset make tests/foo/{good,bad}/bar.catala_<language>`.
+3. When you're finished debugging, if you are positive that a change in the test output is legitimate, record the new outputs with `make tests/foo/{good,bad}/bar.catala_<language> CLERK_OPTS=--reset`.
 4. Re-run `make test_suite` from the root of the Catala repository to check that everything passes.
 5. Run `git diff` to double-check your changes to the test outputs are expected.
    If necessary, justify them in your commit message.

-If a compiler change causes a lot of regressions (error message formatting changes for instance), you can mass-reset the expected the outputs with `CLERK_OPTS=--reset make test_suite`.
+If a compiler change causes a lot of regressions (error message formatting changes for instance), you can mass-reset the expected outputs with `make test_suite CLERK_OPTS=--reset`.
+`git diff` will then allow to check all the changes at once.
 **Caution**: It's your responsability to check all the changes before committing them.